NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 and this indeed works correctly.

+Can this be simplified?
 What if we just predicate `i0` and nothing else?
 We will get `0 1 2 3 4 5 6 7 6 7 8 9 10 11 12 13 12 13 14`.
 We do print the correct set of values, but we are printing some values multiple times.
 If all we care is to print the correct set of values, and we don't mind whether there are duplicates, this can be one strategy.
 But this is clearly not equivalent to the program prior to transformation.

 From the above example, we can see that overflow of an intermediate IterDomain does not necessarily results in an overflow of their ancestors.
-To maintain program semantics, we do need to make sure all holes created by all indivisible splits
+To maintain program semantics, we do need to make sure that *effectively* all holes created by all indivisible splits are predicated.

 **Theorem 1** Suppose that there is a split `I1, I2 = Split(I0, N)`.
 Then "the index of `I0` is in bound" implies "the index of `I1` is in bound".